q843705423/quicklyCode/readme.md

 ## HOW TO USE IT?

-### 1. Configuration file config.txt for creating database
+### 1. Configuration file config.txt for connect database

 Configuration information of database